platomav/BIOSUtilities/README.md

 ### Package

-All utilities form the "biosutilities" python package, which can be installed from PyPi:
+Each utility is derived from a base "BIOSUtility" template and all utilities form the "biosutilities" python package, which can be installed from PyPi:

 ``` bash
 python -m pip install --upgrade biosutilities[pefile,lznt1]